Skip to main content

 Step 3: Working The Project

 Before your project can begin actual work, your local government inspectors will probably want to visit the worksite and approve the changes to your building and grounds before giving a construction permit.
-This step cannot be skipped, otherwise, major fines and possible lawsuits will eat your entire budget and leave nothing for what you need to get done.
+This step cannot be skipped.
+Otherwise, major fines and possible lawsuits could consume huge portions of your budget.

 When your permits are granted, be sure to display them according to the instructions either found on the permits themselves or given separately by the inspectors.
 As the project goes on, inspectors will show up, often unannounced, to inspect your team’s work and ensure that everything is being built to code.